juliagith/neurene_vc/README.md

-# Neurene in Venture Campus
+# Neurene for Venture Campus

-This repo contains the code for the webpage version of Neurene -  an application for companies to improve employees mental health and stress resistance through education and organized break management.
+Welcome to Neurene, your personal BrainBreak enabler!

+If you are ready for your next BrainBreak, click here:

+home.html